 Since incorporation, we have incurred significant operating losses.
-As of March 31, 2015, we had an accumulated deficit of \$130.2 million.
+As of June 30, 2016, we had an accumulated deficit of \$185.8 million.
 We do not know whether or when we will become profitable.
-We have not generated any revenues to date from product sales and have financed our operations primarily through the public offering of our common stock, private placements of our preferred stock, convertible debt financings and secured debt financings.
+We have not generated any revenues to date from product sales and have financed our operations primarily through public offerings of our common stock, private placements of our preferred stock, convertible debt financings and secured debt financings.
 We have not completed development of any product candidate and have devoted substantially all of our financial resources and efforts to research and development, including preclinical studies and clinical trials.
 We expect to continue to incur significant expenses and operating losses over the next several years.
 Our net losses may fluctuate significantly from quarter to quarter and year to year.
 Net losses and negative cash flows have had, and will continue to have, an adverse effect on our stockholders deficit and working capital.
 We anticipate that our expenses will increase substantially if and as we:

-- initiate and continue company-sponsored clinical trials of CRLX101, our most advanced product candidate, including single-arm trials and randomized trials; - support ongoing and any new investigator-sponsored clinical trials, or ISTs, of CRLX101; - continue our Phase 1 clinical trial of CRLX301, our second most advanced product candidate; - continue our research and preclinical development of additional product candidates utilizing our Dynamic Tumor Targeting Platform; - seek regulatory approvals for any product candidates that successfully complete clinical trials; - in the future, establish a sales, marketing and distribution infrastructure in the United States and scale up external manufacturing capabilities to commercialize any products for which we may obtain regulatory approval; - · maintain, expand and protect our intellectual property portfolio; - add equipment and physical infrastructure to support our research and development; and - hire additional personnel.
+- initiate and continue company-sponsored clinical trials of CRLX101, our most advanced product candidate, including single-arm trials and randomized controlled trials, alone or in combination with other agents; - support ongoing and any new investigator-sponsored clinical trials, or ISTs, of CRLX101; - continue our Phase 1/2a clinical trial of CRLX301, our second most advanced product candidate, as well as subsequent studies of CRLX301; - meet corresponding manufacturing, shipping and storage requirements; - elect to expand, amend or redesign any current trial of CRLX101 or CRLX301; - continue our research and preclinical development of additional product candidates utilizing our Dynamic Tumor Targeting Platform; - seek regulatory approvals for any product candidates that successfully complete clinical trials; - in the future, establish a sales, marketing and distribution infrastructure in the United States; - scale up external manufacturing capabilities to commercialize any products for which we may obtain regulatory approval; - maintain, expand and protect our intellectual property portfolio; - add equipment and physical infrastructure to support our research and development; and - hire additional personnel and/or incur severance costs associated with the termination of employment of any existing personnel.